New Mexico Route 66

 Land of Enchantment

 Crossing into New Mexico, Route 66 takes on a completely new personality.
 The flat plains of Texas give way to dramatic mesas, red rock cliffs, and high desert expanses that seem to stretch forever.
-The light here is sharper and the sense of history deeper.
+The light here is sharper, and the sense of history is deeper.
 Much of the New Mexico Mother Road winds through Native American lands, including the Navajo, Zuni, and Laguna reservations, where trading posts have long served as vital meeting points for travelers and local artisans.
 Many still stand today, offering turquoise jewelry, pottery, and woven goods that connect modern riders to centuries of tradition.

 Some original sections of Route 66 in New Mexico have been lost to time, replaced by long runs of I-40 where the old pavement has disappeared entirely.
 Still, there are portions of the vintage road to be found, especially near Tucumcari, Santa Rosa, and Grants, where motels, neon signs, and old service stations recall the road’s heyday.